re-data/re-data/docs/docs/getting_started/toy_shop/compute_monitoring.md

 ## re_data run for January 2021

-On proudction we would setup re_data to run daily/hourly/etc. For toy shop by using re_data python package command we backfill daily data for the past (whole January 2021)
+On production, we would set up re_data to run daily/hourly/etc. For toy shop, by using the re_data python package command we backfill daily data for the past (whole January 2021)

 ```
 re_data run --start-date 2021-01-01 --end-date 2021-01-30
 ```

 ## Looking into anomalies

-And now let's look into `alerting` table to see if `re_data` found anything suspicious for us:
+And now let's look into the `alerting` table to see if `re_data` found anything suspicious for us:

 ```sql title="Viewing computed anomalies"
 postgres=> select table_name, metric, z_score_value, last_value, time_window_end from toy_shop_re.re_data_alerting ;